Despite fossil fuel pledge, Biden still taking money linked to oil industry

 The $3.8 billion, 1,172-mile underground pipeline crosses beneath the Missouri River, just north of the Standing Rock reservation.
 The tribe draws its water from the river and fears pollution.
 Texas-based Energy Transfer insisted the pipeline would be safe.

-Meanwhile, a 2015 press release from then-California Attorney General Kamala Harris slammed Phillip 66 in announcing an $11.5 million settlement with both Phillips 66 and ConocoPhillips.
+Meanwhile, a 2015 press release from then-California Attorney General Kamala Harris slammed Phillips 66 in announcing an $11.5 million settlement with both Phillips 66 and ConocoPhillips.

 USAMA BIN LADEN HATCHED PLOT FOR 'TOTALLY UNPREPARED' BIDEN TO BE PRESIDENT, DECLASSIFIED DOCS SHOW